Skip to content

 chmod +x ./setup_docker_secret.sh

-./setup_docker_secret.sh
+./setup_docker_secret.sh mongo

 Prior to the deployment, this script will populate Docker secrets in /run/secrets/ by reading from local files.